 PCP Abuse Risk Groups

-No group is immune to abusing drugs, including phencyclidine.
-However, certain groups are more likely to take angel dust drugs.
-These include:
+No group is immune to abusing drugs, but certain groups are more likely to take angel dust drugs, which include:

 - Those with a genetic predisposition to addiction